phipsonlab/phipson-lab-website/index.md

 ---
 ---

-# phipsonlabDESCRIPTION=An engaging 1-3 sentence description of your lab.'s Website
+# Phipson Lab - Bioinformatics & Statistical Genomics

 {% include section.html %}
-# ONE SENTENCE SUMMARY
+# About Our Lab
-The Phipson laboratory works on both novel bioinformatics methods development as well as collaborative analysis projects with scientists within and external to the Institute.
-We use sophisticated statistical modelling to reveal insights into normal development and disease.
+The Phipson laboratory develops novel bioinformatics methods and conducts collaborative analysis projects with scientists within and external to the Institute.
+We use sophisticated statistical modeling to reveal insights into normal development and disease, with a particular focus on single-cell technologies and genomic data analysis.

 ## Highlights

 {% capture text %}

-We use data science to answer important questions in biology.
+We develop cutting-edge bioinformatics methods to answer fundamental questions in biology and medicine.
-In all of our research, we prioritize transparency, rigor, and reproducibility.
+Our research prioritizes transparency, rigor, and reproducibility, with all methods implemented as open-source R packages including speckle for single-cell analysis and SuperCellCyto for cytometry data.

 {%
   include button.html